khaors/geocompr/main.md

 ## Desire lines

 We have already loaded data representing desire lines in the dataset `od`.
-This origin-destination (OD) data frame object represents the number of people travelling between the zone represented in `o` and `d`, as illustrated in Table \@ref(tab:od).
+This origin-destination (OD) data frame object represents the number of people traveling between the zone represented in `o` and `d`, as illustrated in Table \@ref(tab:od).
 This subset of the data was using attribute operations described in Chapter \@ref(attr), to arrange the OD data by all trips and then filter-out only the top 5: